The Wulugul walk

 Darling Harbour to Barangaroo Reserve

-• Up-to-date information on light rail timings and routes can be found on the Transport for New South Wales (NSW) website.
+• For the latest updates on light rail schedules and routes, visit the Transport for New South Wales (NSW) website.

-• For public transportation, do not forget to Tap on and off while entering and exiting from the train or light rail stations.
+• Remember to Tap on and off when entering and exiting train or light rail stations to ensure smooth travel on public transportation.

 Closing Notes